 All of the 1953 OEM systems were far more powerful and effective than the pre-war B&B system, sporting larger grilles, blowers, and compressors.
 The Chrysler Airtemp system was the most powerful of all the early systems, sporting a massive 3/4-ton, dual belt V4 compressor, pictured above.

 In 1954, the number of companies offering factory air expanded.
-Not wanting to be left behind in the luxury car game, Packard offered their first system since 1940.
+Not wanting to be left behind in the luxury car game, Packard offered its first system since 1940.
 Packard, being too small and financially strapped to develop their own system, sourced their system from Frigikar (which was headed by former Packard engineer Bert J. Mitchell).